-What NOT to do when participating in Closed Facebook Groups – if you are looking to attract potential clients!
+What NOT to do when participating in Closed Facebook Groups to promote your wedding business– if you are looking to attract potential clients!

-When I set up Weddings Abroad Guide Community my underlying goal was to provide an additional avenue for the wedding professionals listed in my Destination Wedding Directory to connect with couples getting married abroad.
+When I set up the Weddings Abroad Guide Community my underlying goal was to provide an additional avenue for the wedding professionals listed in my Destination Wedding Directory to promote their wedding business and connect with couples getting married abroad.

 I loved the idea that a Facebook Group could help bring a Wedding Directory to life.